microsoft/FluidFramework/docs/docs/components.md

 ::: danger TODO

-We are experimenting with a variety of additional interfaces for specific purposes; see the <need link> for more info.
+We are experimenting with a variety of additional interfaces for specific purposes; see the [need link] for more info.

 :::

 These interfaces will be optional in many contexts but could be required by certain applications.
-For example an application may refuse to load components that don't implement certain interfaces.
+For example, an application may refuse to load components that don't implement certain interfaces.
 This could include supporting capabilities such as search, cursoring, clipboard support, and much more.

 ## Next: a ride on the Aqueduct

+We'll return to interfaces shortly, when we discuss how Fluid components can render UI.
+But first, we'll dive into how the `@fluidframework/aqueduct` package makes it easy to create Fluid components.

 [IComponentHTMLView]: ../api/fluid-component-core-interfaces.icomponenthtmlview.md